 Will it be able to differentiate itself in a suddenly cluttered marketplace?
 In this article, Team Clark explores the information available so far about Peacock to try to help you decide if it’s worth a try as a new entertainment option.

 - What Is Peacock?

 - What TV Series and Movies Are on Peacock?

 What Is Peacock?

-Peacock is a yet-to-be launched streaming service from NBCUniversal.
-It will have both a free tier and a paid subscription tier, and will feature content from NBC classics like The Office and Cheers, in addition to a good deal of original content.
+Peacock is a video streaming service from NBCUniversal.
+It has both a free tier and a paid subscription tier, and will feature content from NBC classics like The Office and Cheers, in addition to a good deal of original content.